 The Statistical Helpdesk consists of all members of the Chair of Statistics, chaired by prof. dr. ir.
 Geurt Jongbloed.
 We are all active researchers, publishing in prominent journals in mathematical statistics.
 Furthermore, we all have a lot of experience in advising other researchers about statistical problems.
 However, it was our impression that too few researchers of the TU Delft were able to find their way to our expertise, which is why we started this Helpdesk.

 What are the conditions?

-You will be contacted within approximately two weeks.
 If your question aligns with our expertise and a group member is available, we will make an appointment for further discussion.

-The first meeting with the Helpdesk will take approximately half an hour.
+The first meeting with the Helpdesk will take approximately an hour.
 In our experience, if you are well prepared and explain to us your problem, focusing on the aspects that are relevant for the statistical question, we can often advise you a method and perhaps some literature that would really help you along.

 If it should turn out that the problem requires a special approach, then it is possible to make a follow-up appointment.
 This will mean that one of the members of the Helpdesk will concentrate on your problem, perhaps devising a specific method and performing some analyses.
 When such a substantial effort is made, we require that for any publications using this analysis, the member of the Helpdesk a co-author.
 All parties should agree to this beforehand.

 Very simple: Fill out the form "Statistical Helpdesk", containing a short description of your research and your problem, and we will plan a first meeting.